Hot Shots! Part Deux

 Hot Shots!
-Part Deux, also known as Hot Shots!
-2, is a 1993 American parody film directed by Jim Abrahams and written by Abrahams and Pat Proft.
+Part Deux (also known as Hot Shots!
+2) is a 1993 American parody film directed by Jim Abrahams and written by Abrahams and Pat Proft.
 It stars Charlie Sheen, Lloyd Bridges, Valeria Golino, Richard Crenna, Brenda Bakke, Miguel Ferrer, Rowan Atkinson, and Jerry Haleva.
 A sequel to Hot Shots!
-(1991), it is a parody of Rambo: First Blood Part II (1985) and Rambo III (1988), and follows a small of group soldiers on a mission to save prisoners of war in Iraq.
+(1991), it is a parody of Rambo: First Blood Part II (1985) and Rambo III (1988), and follows a small group of soldiers on a mission to save prisoners of war in Iraq.

 Plot

 One night, an American special forces team invades Saddam Hussein's palace and a nearby prison camp to rescue captured soldiers from Operation Desert Storm and to assassinate Saddam, but they find the Iraqis waiting for them, and the entire rescue team is captured.
 This failed operation turns out to be the latest in a series of rescue attempts which were foiled by the Iraqis, and consequently the advisors of President Benson suspect a mole in their own ranks.
 Colonel Denton Walters suggests that they recruit war hero Topper Harley for the next mission, but he has retired from the Navy and become a reclusive Buddhist in a small Thai village.
-Walters and Michelle Huddleston, CIA, arrive and try to tempt him out of retirement in order to rescue the imprisoned soldiers and the previous rescue parties.
+Walters and Michelle Huddleston, of the Central Intelligence Agency, arrive and try to tempt him out of retirement in order to rescue the imprisoned soldiers and the previous rescue parties.

-Topper initially refuses, but when yet another rescue mission (this one, in turn, led by Walters) fails, he agrees to lead a small group of soldiers into Ba'athist Iraq.
+Topper initially refuses, but when yet another rescue mission (this one led by Walters) fails, he agrees to lead a small group of soldiers into Ba'athist Iraq.
 He is joined by Williams, Rabinowitz, and Harbinger, the sole escapee of the prior rescue mission and whom Topper suspects to be the saboteur.
 They parachute into an Iraqi jungle close to the heavily guarded hostage camp and set off to meet their contact, who turns out to be Topper's ex-girlfriend, Ramada.
 She guides them to a fishing boat that she prepared for their transportation.
 As they move toward the camp, she and Topper reminisce, and she explains that she was married before she met him.
 When she was informed that her husband, Dexter, was still alive and a prisoner in Iraq, she volunteered to participate in his rescue, but was instructed to keep this strictly confidential, forcing her to break up with Topper just as they were preparing to elope; this ultimately inspired Topper's decision to retire from the Navy.